Parking Disks

 - Specifications of Vehicle

-- Make an appointment at your closest APD for the panel assessment
+- Book an appointment at your nearest Association of and for Persons with Disabilities (APD) for the required panel assessment.

-- Take the completed forms with you to the assessment
+- Bring your completed forms to the assessment.

 The Blue Flag is an environmental award, given to communities that make a special effort to manage their coastal/inland water environment and beaches with respect for the local environment and nature.
 To attain the Blue Flag status, the community and its beach operators have to fulfil a number of criteria covering water quality, environmental information and education, safety, service and facilities.
 Only local authorities or private beach operators can apply for a Blue Flag for beaches.